 In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, effective for periods beginning after June 15, 2022.
 This statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITA) for government end users and requires recognition of right to use assets and corresponding liabilities for SBITA's that meet certain criteria.
-Management has not yet completed its assessment of this statement.
+Accordingly, the SSEA has evaluated the pronouncement and management believes that it will not have any effect on financial position or changes.

-Management has completed its assessment of all other new, but not yet effective GASB statements and determined that they will not have a material effect on the Organization's financial position or changes therein.
+Management has completed its assessment of all other new, but not yet effective GASB statements and believes that they will not have a material effect on the Organization's financial position or changes therein.

-4. Capital Assets (Capitalized Project Costs)
+4. Capital Project Costs

-For the year ended June 30, 2021, capital asset activities were as follows:
+For the year ended June 30, 2022, capital asset activities were as follows:

-Balance July 1, 2020 Increases Decreases Ju Balance ne 30, 2021 Business-type activities Capital assets not being depreciated or amortized S 432,538 - \$ 432,538 Capitalized project costs \$ 432,538 - - \$ 432,538
+Balance Ily 1, 2021 Increases Decreases Balance June 30, 2022 Business-Type Activities Capital assets not being depreciated or amortized \$ 432,538 - (11,327) \$ 421,211 Capitalized project costs \$ 432,538 - (11,327) \$ 421,211